quatricise/cjs/README.md

 ## No dependencies

-CJS has no dependencies whatsoever and it not installed via any package manager.
+CJS is only TypeScript code.
+It has no dependencies whatsoever and it not installed via any package manager.
 It's just code that you put into your project.
+I am building CJS in TypeScript and build it using a simple builder that uses Vite and static-kit (https://github.com/vojtaholik/static-kit), this does not mean that CJS will require any of this.

+It's early for this project so I do not yet know how this could be distributed, but ideally, to keep to the spirit of C - no package managers.